Sisimpur: Episodes

-The first season of the series featured 26 episodes, and a second roster of 36 episodes was in production as of 9 February 2001.
-A third season went into production April 2007.
-As of 2022, the show has fourteen seasons, with the fifteenth season of 26 episodes in production.
-Among other topics, the fifteenth season plans to address autism for the first time on the program.
+The first season of the series featured 26 episodes, and a second season of 36 episodes was in production by 9 February 2001.
+A third season went into production in April 2007.
+As of 2022, the show had fourteen seasons, with the fifteenth season of 26 episodes premiering in February 2023.

 The series airs four times a week on Bangladesh Television (BTV).
 The program airs on BTV at 9:05 am on Friday, with repeats on Saturday at 2:15 pm, Wednesday and Thursday at 5:05 pm.
 Sisimpur started airing on children's channel Duronto TV on July 14, 2019.
 Starting in 2020 the series also aired on Maasranga Television.

+In October 2022 it was confirmed that Sisimpur would continue to air on Bangladesh Television for the next five years, and in January 2023 Duronto TV also received airing rights for the next four years.

 Reception and impact

 Within seven months of its premiere, 75% of households with a television were watching the series.
 The program is popular not only among its 3-6 demographic, but also among older children.

 A 2005 study found that children who watched the program showed better vocabulary, counting skills, cognitive skills, life skills, and cultural knowledge compared to children who didn't.

 A 2009 study found that teachers who watched the program were more likely to understand children as learning through play, and parents who watched the program tended to view children as persons who were central to a better future and who were deserving of attention and respect.
-Some parents attempted to include Sisimpur lessons into their own parenting styles, while others appreciated seeing values they already held on-screen in ways that were accessible to children.
+Some parents attempted to include Sisimpur lessons into their own parenting styles, while others appreciated seeing values they already held being portrayed on-screen in ways that were accessible to children.
 Parents also reported that children seemed to absorb lessons more readily from the show than from parental instruction.

 Other media

+In 2017 Sisimpur collaborated with the AO Foundation to produce some segments and a public service announcement about safety and accident prevention.
+In 2018 a version of the show was created for radio broadcast, focusing on financial literacy for children and families.

 In November 2022 it was announced that ten popular Sisimpur books would be published in Braille editions.

 In December 2022 the show partnered with UNESCO to promote World Heritage Sites in Bangladesh.
+This would come in the form of a video documentary primarily focusing on the Mosque City of Bagerhat, Sundarbans, and Somapura Mahavihara.